zephyrproject-rtos/zephyr/doc/guides/coverage.rst

 These steps will produce an HTML coverage report for a single application.

 1. Build the code with CONFIG_COVERAGE=y.
-Some boards like qemu_x86_coverage automatically enable this, but for boards that do not you will need to enable the configuration manually:

    .. zephyr-app-commands::
       :board: mps2_an385